-- (A) Average client assets under administration in the Investment Managers segment for the year ended December 31, 2020 include \$50.9 billion that are at fee levels below our normal full service assets. - (B) Equity and fixed-income programs include assets managed by LSV in which fees are based on performance only.
-The average value of these assets for the year ended December 31, 2020 was \$1.7 billion. - (C) Equity and fixed-income programs include \$7.4 billion of average assets invested in various asset allocation funds for the year ended December 31, 2020. - (D) In addition to the numbers presented, SEI also administers an additional \$11.6 billion of average assets in Funds of Funds assets for the year ended December 31, 2020 on which SEI does not earn an administration fee.
+- (A) Average client assets under administration in the Investment Managers segment for the year ended December 31, 2021 include \$32.6 billion that are at fee levels below our normal full service assets. - (B) Equity and fixed-income programs include assets managed by LSV in which fees are based on performance only.
+The average value of these assets for the year ended December 31, 2021 was \$2.3 billion. - (C) Equity and fixed-income programs include \$7.9 billion of average assets invested in various asset allocation funds for the year ended December 31, 2021. - (D) In addition to the numbers presented, SEI also administers an additional \$13.6 billion of average assets in Funds of Funds assets for the year ended December 31, 2021 on which SEI does not earn an administration fee. - (E) Platform assets under management and Platform-only assets combined are total Platform assets in the Investment Advisors segment.